jschrier/blog/_posts/2023-04-20-DIY-drum-machine-ideas.md

 # Circuit design

 * A handful of 2k resistors is enough to build a [two-channel 1 Hz-20 MHz wavegenerator](https://www.instructables.com/Arbitrary-Wave-Generator-With-the-Raspberry-Pi-Pic/) using the programmable IO pins.
 * Or drive the good-old [MCP4728 Quad DAC](https://www.adafruit.com/product/4470) [DATASHEET](https://ww1.microchip.com/downloads/en/DeviceDoc/22187E.pdf) at 100 kHz, which is far beyond what I can hear.
-Heck, I've even got three free channels left on my [MIDI-to-CV project]{{ site.baseurl }}{% post_url 2023-01-21-MIDI-to-CV-on-RP2040-part-2 %})) that could be used for separate drum signals.
+Heck, I've even got three free channels left on my [MIDI-to-CV project]({{ site.baseurl }}{% post_url 2023-01-21-MIDI-to-CV-on-RP2040-part-2 %}) that could be used for separate drum signals.
 This type of [direct digital synthesis can be done efficiently](https://vanhunteradams.com/Pico/TimerIRQ/SPI_DDS.html), based on what appears to be an [excellent digital systems design course at Cornell, with comprehensive lecture videos](https://www.youtube.com/playlist?list=PLDqMkB5cbBA5oDg8VXM110GKc-CmvUqEZ)
 * Or go sample-based with a [PicoAudio I2S pack](https://shop.pimoroni.com/en-us/products/pico-audio-pack) I've got one of these kicking around the house, which I used for a Markov-chain music composition project...could also just program some wavetables for this.
 Might be the easiest path...[potentially as simple as IO](https://github.com/todbot/circuitpython-tricks/blob/main/larger-tricks/pidaydrummachine.py)
     * I2S audio can get really cheap ([just a few bucks](https://www.aliexpress.us/item/3256802711963831.html?gatewayAdapt=glo2usa4itemAdapt&_randl_shipto=US))
     * I2S is in [a preview for Micropython v1.19 so limited demos exist](https://github.com/miketeachman/micropython-i2s-examples)...or else you have to use [circuitpython](https://learn.adafruit.com/mp3-playback-rp2040/pico-i2s-mp3)